WorkMaze/JUST.net/README.md

 1. loop(path) - path is the path of the array to loop
 2. currentvalue()
 3. currentindex()
+4. currentproperty() - when looping over properties of an object
-4. lastindex()
+5. lastindex()
-5. lastvalue()
+6. lastvalue()
-6. currentvalueatpath(path) - here path denotes the path inside the array
+7. currentvalueatpath(path) - here path denotes the path inside the array
-7. lastvalueatpath(path) - here path denotes the path inside the array
+8. lastvalueatpath(path) - here path denotes the path inside the array

 Cosider the input: